My Clear Rate Account FAQs

 Calls are billed monthly and invoices are sent out by direct mail.
 For Local customers, your bill will be sent after your service is transferred.
-For Long Distance Only customers, you will receive an invoice after 30 days for the prior month’s calls.

 If I’ve never signed up for a calling plan, what happens when I make a long distance call?